-Doctor Matthew Rogell has been in practice in the greater Danbury are since 2006.
-He specialized in procedures for adult total joint and reconstruction of the knees, hips and shoulders.
-Doctor Rogell has an expertise in treating Sports Medicine and Arthroscopic Surgery.
-He includes in his practice the latest technology, bringing to his patients the use of stem cell and Platelet rich plasma (PRP) therapies and patient speciﬁc joint reconstruction.
+With fellowship expertise in sports medicine and arthroscopic surgery, Dr. Rogell also specializes in procedures for adult total joint and reconstruction of the knees, hips, and shoulders.
+He uses the latest technology, bringing to his patients the use of stem cell and platelet-rich plasma (PRP) therapies and patient-speciﬁc joint reconstruction.

-He attended Emory University in Atlanta, Georgia, followed by two years of research at National Institute of Health (N.I.H.) in Bethesda, Maryland.
-Doctor Rogell attended the Georgetown University School of Medicine.
-He then completed his surgical internship at Union Memorial Hospital, Baltimore, Maryland, Orthopedic Surgical Residency at the Westchester Medical Center, Valhalla, New York and St. Vincent’s Hospital, New York, New York and returned to Union Memorial Hospital in Baltimore to complete a Sports Medicine Fellowship.
+He attended Emory University in Atlanta, Georgia, followed by two years of research at the National Institute of Health in Bethesda, Maryland.
+Dr. Rogell attended Georgetown University School of Medicine and completed his surgical internship at MedStar Union Memorial Hospital in Baltimore, Maryland.
+He then completed his orthopaedic surgical residency at the Westchester Medical Center in Valhalla, New York, and St. Vincent’s Hospital in New York City.
+Afterward, he returned to MedStar Union Memorial Hospital to complete a sports medicine fellowship.

-During his years of training, Doctor Rogell was afﬁliated with the New York Rangers (NHL), the Baltimore Ravens (NFL), Baltimore Blast (MLS), Junior Olympics and various college and high school teams.
-Doctor Rogell‘s career includes working with the Danbury Militia football team, the Danbury Whalers and Titans hockey teams, Danbury Westerners baseball team and local high schools, as well as volunteering his time with our veterans through Warrior Hike.
+During his years of training, Dr. Rogell was afﬁliated with the New York Rangers, the Baltimore Ravens, Baltimore Blast, Junior Olympics, and various college and high school teams.
+His career includes working with the Danbury Militia football team, the Danbury Whalers and Titans hockey teams, the Danbury Westerners baseball team, and local high schools.
+He also volunteers his time with our veterans through Warrior Hike.

-Doctor Rogell enjoys his relationships with patients of all ages and working with families to keep them healthy, strong and active.
-He is a caring and well-respected Physician who holds the well-being of his patients in the highest regard.
+Dr. Rogell values his relationships with patients of all ages and working with families to keep them healthy, strong, and active.
+He is a caring and well-respected physician who holds the well-being of his patients in the highest regard.

-Doctor Rogell is Board Certiﬁed in Orthopedic Surgery.
-A diplomat of the American Board of Orthopedic Surgeons (ABOS) and a Fellow of the American Academy of Orthopedic Surgeons (AAOS).
+Dr. Rogell is a Diplomate of the American Board of Orthopaedic Surgeons and a fellow of the American Academy of Orthopaedic Surgeons.

-Doctor Rogell has always been an athlete who enjoys playing soccer, rugby and skiing.
-He is an avid reader, enjoys hiking with his family and working on his 1967 Ford Mustang.
-Doctor Rogell lives with his wife and two children and rescued black lab in Fairﬁeld County.
+He has always been an athlete who enjoys playing soccer, rugby, and skiing.
+Dr. Rogell is an avid reader, and enjoys hiking with his family and working on his 1967 Ford Mustang.
+He lives with his wife, two children, and rescued black lab in Fairﬁeld County.